devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ![preview](../images/jenkins95.png)

-* To trigger the jenkins jobs from one-to-another:
+## To trigger the jenkins jobs from one-job-to-another-job:
 * Install the plugin shown in the below image:
 ![preview](../images/jenkins97.png)

-* To install see the below options on the jenkins UI:
+* Use the __Trigger parameterized build on other projects__ to trigger other job:
     ![preview](../images/jenkins98.png)
     ![preview](../images/jenkins99.png)